sensu/sensu-docs/content/sensu-go/5.1/guides/securing-sensu.md

 api-url: "https://localhost:8080"
 {{< /highlight >}}

 In the example above, we provide the path to the cert, key and CA file.
 After restarting the `sensu-backend` service, the parameters are loaded and you are able to access the dashboard at https://localhost:3000.
+Configuring these attributes will also ensure that agents are able to communicate securely.
+Let's move on to securing agent to server communication.

+## Securing Sensu agent to server communication

+The Sensu agent uses WebSockets for communication between the agent and the server.
+By default, an agent uses the insecure `ws://` transport.
+Let's look at the example from `/etc/sensu/agent.yml`:

+{{< highlight yml >}}
+---
+##
+# agent configuration
+##
+backend-url:
+  - "ws://127.0.0.1:8081"
+{{< /highlight >}}

+In order to use WebSockets over SSL/TLS (wss), change the `backend-url` value to the `wss://` schema:

+{{< highlight yml >}}
+---
+##
+# agent configuration
+##
+backend-url:
+  - "wss://127.0.0.1:8081"
+{{< /highlight >}}

+The agent will then connect Sensu servers over wss.
+Do note that by changing the configuration to wss, plaintext communication will not be possible.

+_NOTE: If creating a Sensu cluster, every cluster member needs to be present in the configuration.
+See the [Sensu Go clustering guide][2] for more information on how to configure agents for a clustered configuration._

 Hopefully you've found this useful!
 If you find any issues or have any questions, feel free to reach out in our [Community Slack][3], or [open an issue][4] on Github.